xxgunnery/playground/README.md

 ## Prerequisites

-- **Raylib**: Make sure Raylib is installed.
-You can find installation instructions on [Raylib's GitHub](https://github.com/raysan5/raylib).
 - **CMake**: Ensure CMake is installed.
 You can download it from [here](https://cmake.org/download/).
 - **VS Code**: Download [Visual Studio Code](https://code.visualstudio.com/) for a simple and efficient development environment.